 17 COVID-19 recoveries reported in Grande Prairie

-17 recovered and seven new cases of COVID-19 were reported in the City of Grande Prairie on Friday.
-The latest data from the province shows 219 active cases in the municipality.
+17 recoveries and four new cases of COVID-19 have been reported in the City of Grande Prairie.
+The latest data from the province shows 214 active cases in the municipality.

-In the County of Grande Prairie, four recoveries and one new case were also discovered over the last 48 hours.
-There are 65 active cases of COVID-19 in the region.
+In the County of Grande Prairie, six new and four recovered cases were also discovered over the last 24 hours.
+71 active cases of the virus remain in the region.

-Across the province, 341 new cases were reported from 8,142 completed tests.
-Alberta-wide, 247 people remain in hospital due to COVID-19, with 42 in the ICU.
+Across Alberta, 255 new cases were reported from just over 54-hundred tests.
+Province-wide 263 people remain in hospital due to COVID-19, with 37 in the ICU.